-If you don’t have a computer design tool, there is another way you can plan out your chevron by measuring from the corner of the wall to the top of the first point.
+If you don’t have a computer design tool, another way is to put your woodworking skills into play through planning out your chevron by measuring from the corner of the wall to the top of the first point.
 You then double that distance to get to the point where the chevron will start going down.
 Keep going with this measurement along the wall to get chevrons that are an even distance from each other.
 Be careful when using this method, as you may find that you have an incomplete chevron at the end of the room.
 Depending on your perfectionistic tendencies, this may or may not be a problem.

 Once you have the first row completed, measure down between 8 to 10 inches and use a level to keep the lines straight.
 Once you’ve got all the necessary points down, you can use your ruler to connect the dots.

 Or, if you’ve used a design tool to get your measurements, pre-measure your squares on the wall.
 Then use a ruler to mark the chevron pattern and check it for consistency and evenness.
 Always keep a level on hand to make sure that your chevron pattern isn’t trending up or down along the wall.